pns-isa-devops/projet-isa-devops-20-team-H-20/j2e/README.md

 [Arquillian is used for tests](http://arquillian.org/)

 ### How to use
-To launch the project get to the root project then use this command line `mvn clean package` then `mvn tomee:run`
+To launch the project tomcat server, go to the root project folder (j2e), then use this command line `mvn clean install`.
+Then, go to the "WebServices" folder/module and use `mvn tomee:run`.

-To launch the tests get to the root project then use this command line `mvn test`
+To launch the tests get to the root project then use this command line `mvn test`.